-Spectacular Sourdough Chocolate Chunk Cookies with Tahini and Spelt.
+The Best Sourdough Chocolate Chunk Cookies with Tahini and Spelt.

-sourdough chocolate chunk cookies
+a stack of sourdough chocolate chunk cookies

 I was first introduced to chocolate chip cookies with tahini by my friend Bonnie Stern (you can find her recipe here).
 The combination of sesame and chocolate is very common and really amazing, but the pairing in cookie form is something I had never tasted before.
 After trying her cookies I set out to make a version using whole grain flour and sourdough.
 This formula for sourdough chocolate chunk cookies is adapted from baker David Lebovitz and you can find his recipe here.